 - In the list of solutions, select VMInsights(workspace name).
 On the Overview page for the solution, select Delete.
 When you're prompted to confirm, select Yes.

 Disable monitoring and keep the workspace

-If your Log Analytics workspace still needs to support monitoring from other sources, following these steps to disable monitoring on the VM that you used to evaluate VM insights.
-For Azure VMs, you'll remove the dependency agent VM extension and the Log Analytics agent VM extension for Windows or Linux directly from the VM.
+If your Log Analytics workspace still needs to support monitoring from other sources, you can disable monitoring on the VM that you used to evaluate VM insights.
+For Azure VMs, you remove the dependency agent VM extension and the Log Analytics agent VM extension for Windows or Linux directly from the VM.

 Don't remove the Log Analytics agent if:

 - Azure Automation manages the VM to orchestrate processes or to manage configuration or updates.

 - Microsoft Defender for Cloud manages the VM for security and threat detection.

 If you do remove the Log Analytics agent, you'll prevent those services and solutions from proactively managing your VM.

 - In the Azure portal, select Virtual Machines.